fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin Sendinblue - WooCommerce Email Marketing.
 * Fixed: Spacing around checkout widgets.
+* Fixed: Set default background color for the checkout footer when using the plugin's footer template.

 = 2.0.0 - 2022-06-27 =